Bangor-on Dee-Races Limited

-1.4 We agree that we shall provide at least 3 months notice of our intention to make any material change to these Special Conditions E. Full details of any material change shall be made available via our Nominated Contractor’s website not less than 2 weeks before such material change comes into effect.
+30.4 We shall provide at least 3 months’ notice of our intention to make any material change to these Special Conditions E and before making any such material change shall consult with the Bookmakers.
+Full details of any material change shall be made available via our Nominated Contractor’s website not less than 2 weeks before such material change comes into effect.

 Bookmakers and Staff

 30.6 The only Attendees who shall be permitted to accept or lay off bets on the Racecourse shall be:

 30.6.1 the holders of a general betting operating licence; and

 30.6.2 any person employed by the holder of a general betting operating licence under a written contract of employment and named on the general betting operating licence of their employer.

 For the purposes of these Special Conditions E, this category of Attendees shall be known as Bookmakers.

 Staff means any employee or other person engaged by a Bookmaker to provide or assist with the carrying out of bookmaking activities on behalf of the Bookmaker, but who does not accept or lay off bets.